department-of-veterans-affairs/vets-website/content/pages/pension/rates.md

 - **Your MAPR amount** is the maximum amount of pension payable.
 Your MAPR is based on how many dependents you have, if you’re married to another Veteran who qualifies for a pension, and if your disabilities qualify you for Housebound or Aid and Attendance benefits.
 MAPRs are adjusted each year for cost-of-living increases.
 You can find your current MAPR amount using the tables below.

 **Example:**
 You’re a qualified Veteran with a dependent, non-Veteran spouse and no children.
-You also qualify for A&A benefits based on your disabilities.
+You also qualify for Aid and Attendance benefits based on your disabilities.
 You and your spouse have a combined yearly income of $10,000.
 <br>
 Your MAPR amount = $25,525 <br>
 Your yearly income = $10,000 <br>